Bull Fighting (TV series): Soundtrack

 Bull Fighting Original Soundtrack (CD+DVD) (鬥牛要不要 電視原聲帶) was released on 7 December 2007 by Various Artists under HIM International Music.
-It contains twenty songs, in which twelve songs are various instrumental versions of the eight original songs.
+It contains twenty songs, twelve of which are various instrumental versions of the eight original songs.
 The album also includes a DVD.
-The opening theme song is "Dou Niu Yao Bu Yao" or "Do You Want To Bull Fight" by Tank, while the ending theme song is by S.H.E entitled "Zui Jing Hai Hao Ma?" or "How Are You Lately?".
+The opening theme song is "Dou Niu Yao Bu Yao" or "Do You Want To Bull Fight?" by Tank, while the ending theme song is by S.H.E entitled "Zui Jing Hai Hao Ma?" or "How Are You Lately?".

 The album won Best Original Soundtrack at the 2009 HITO Radio Music Awards presented by Taiwanese radio station Hit FM.